Natural Language Processing Tools and Libraries

 You can use OpenNLP for all sorts of text data analysis and sentiment analysis operations.
-It is also perfect in preparing text corpora for text generators and conversational interfaces(chatbots).
+It is also perfect in preparing text corpora for generators and conversational interfaces.

 SpaCy is the next step of the NLTK evolution.
-While NLTK is clumsy and slow when it comes to more complex business applications, SpaCy provides users with smoother, faster, and more efficient experience.
+NLTK is clumsy and slow when it comes to more complex business applications.
+At the same time, SpaCy provides users with a smoother, faster, and efficient experience.

 SpaCy is good at syntactic analysis, which is handy for aspect-based sentiment analysis and conversational user interface optimization.
-It is also an excellent choice for named-entity recognition.
-Therefore, you can use it when collecting business insights and conducting market research.
+SpaCy is also an excellent choice for named-entity recognition.
+You can use SpaCy for business insights and market research.